Frequently Asked Questions

 I find that it works better for letting people relax.
 We can wander off-topic and come back, share our experiences, stretch, and meditate.
 I also do short sessions—the average session is 53 minutes.

 You’re Old.
-Why did you become a councelor?
+Why did you become a COUNSELOR?

 What did you do in corporate America?

 I served as a distinguished strategic advisor for over two decades.
 My career includes serving as Chief of Staff for an International Development Fund, leading an NGO as Executive Director, and sharing this expertise as a lecturer in Economics and Ethics.
 I was honored as a "Top Voice" on LinkedIn in 2015.
 I have counseled top executives, elite athletes, and high-performance sales leaders.
-I left the corporate world in 2018 and was sadly immersed in a period of complex grief as both of my parents passWed away before and during the pandemic years.
-I have devoted my time to spiritual counseling and business coaching, empowering individuals on their professional and personal journeys since.
+I left the corporate world in 2018.

 Why did you leave corporate life?